andars/pebble-controller/README.md

 sends information on each button press to a server running on port 5000 at that IP.
 Currently, the server simply executes a script hook that simulates mac key presses, but changing these scripts (or the server itself) would easily allow this to be used on any os.

+Feel free to open github issues for bug reports or to provide feedback.

 ##Setup Watchapp